nthhanh526/excel/README.md

 ```

 ## License
-ExecuTorch is BSD licensed, as found in the LICENSE file.
+ExecuTorch is  licensed, as found in the LICENSE file.